The King and I-1956

 As a whole, the songs are not as memorable as some other similar musicals, but that is compared to magnificence.

-Interesting how much of the cast is not Asian, a characteristic of the stage version too, that is often overlooked and accepted.
+Much of the cast is not Asian, a characteristic of the stage version, that is often overlooked and accepted.
 This is not a criticism, merely a notice.

-It’s a nice musical, but not as enjoyable as others, but is still worth watching.
+It’s a nice musical, but not as enjoyable as others, but still worth watching.

 Oscar Nominations: 5 wins-Best Motion Picture, Best Director-Walter Lang, Best Actor-Yul Brynner (won), Best Actress-Deborah Kerr, Best Scoring of a Musical Picture (won), Best Sound Recording (won), Best Art Direction-Color (won), Best Cinematography, Color, Best Costume Design, Color (won)